shanw-test/example-cli-usage/README.md

 The reason there are two jobs is Dependabot CLI should only run with read-only tokens as some ecosystem may execute arbitrary code.
 To achieve that in Actions we must use two jobs with `permissions` defined differently.

 Also take a look at the [Dependabot Smoke Tests repo](https://github.com/dependabot/smoke-tests/tree/main/tests) for example inputs and expected outputs.

+## Where can I go for help?

+If you are having issues with the updates to a specific ecosystem, head over to [dependabot-core](https://github.com/dependabot/dependabot-core).

+If there is a problem with running the Dependabot CLI, report that in the [CLI repo](https://github.com/dependabot/cli).

+We do not provide direct support for the scripts and workflows in this repo, this is only to serve as an example.